mjlacey/lithiuminventory/content/more/about.md

 ## Contribute!

 Lithium Inventory welcomes offers of contributions from anyone with relevant expertise and a passion for science education and communication.
-Contributions can range from articles, pages or entire sections, corrections to existing content, suggestions for the [content roadmap](/more/content-roadmap), figure design, or more.
+Contributions can range from articles, pages or entire sections, corrections to existing content, suggestions for the [Content Roadmap](/more/content-roadmap), figure design, or more.
 Please get in touch with Matt if you are interested in contributing.

+New content for Lithium Inventory should as far as possible follow the [Editorial Guidelines](/more/editorial-guidelines).

 ## About this website